-A quaich is a traditional Scottish drinking cup.
+A quaich is a traditional Scottish drinking cup, common in the 17th and 18th centuries.
 It is a distinctive kind of shallow, two-handled drinking bowl or cup.

 The quaich is said to have originated from the Scottish Highlands, where clan chiefs prized them as a token of hospitality.
 For centuries, they have been used around Scotland as a cup of friendship.

 Traditionally, the quaich was made from wood, but now you can come across many made of silver or pewter.

 In a similar manner, some quaich are highly decorative, whereas others are rather plain.
 There may be a personal engraving added to the quaich to signify a special event, perhaps when the quaich was initially used.